sdelamo/sergiodelamo.com/posts/micronaut-gradle-aws-codepipeline-codebuild-ecr-elasticbeanstalk-docker.md

 ![](https://images.sergiodelamo.com/codepipeline-github-codebuild-ecr-elasticbeanstalk.svg)

-Micronaut is build agnostic, you can use either Gradle or Maven.
+Micronaut framework is build agnostic, you can use either Gradle or Maven.
 However, Gradle is my build tool of choice.

 ## Changes to Gradle Build